httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 field because the %x2C (",") character is used by Set-Cookie in a way that conflicts with such folding.

-User agents MAY ignore Set-Cookie header fieldss based on response status codes or the user agent's cookie policy (see {{ignoring-cookies}}).
+User agents MAY ignore Set-Cookie header fields based on response status codes or the user agent's cookie policy (see {{ignoring-cookies}}).

 ## Examples